rugantio/NLP_fbtrex/README.md

 #Create a nlp virtual environment for efficient sandboxing
 python -m venv nlp
 ```
 Running this command creates a nlp directory in this nb directory and places a pyvenv.cfg file in it with a home key pointing to the Python installation from which the command was run.
 It also creates a bin subdirectory containing a copy of the python binary.
-It also creates an (initially empty) lib/pythonX.Y/site-packages subdirectory, where pip install modules will end up.
+It also creates an (initially empty) lib/pythonX.Y/site-packages subdirectory, where pip installed modules will end up.
 ```
 #Activate nlp venv
 source nlp/bin/activate